 Purpose of report To assess the ecological impacts of a proposed development at Ladds Garden Centre, Reading Road, Hare Hatch clearly identifying any 'significant effects' on important ecological features (including designated sites of protected species), and detailing any mitigation and/or compensation measures required, and how these could be secured.
 Description of proposed development Full planning permission is being sought for construction of up to 19 residential dwellings with associated access and landscaping.
 Brief description of the Site The proposed development site (hereafter referred to as the Application Site) is a partially used garden centre comprising predominately of artificial unsealed surface, buildings, a small man-made pond, modified grassland, and woodland.
 Designated nature conservation sites The Application Site does not lie within any statutory or non-statutory designated sites.
 It lies within the Impact Risk Zone for Lodge Wood and Sanford Mill SSSI, however due to the nature of the development consultation with Natural England will not be required.
 Key habitats The most valuable habitats present within the Application Site comprise of the woodland, scattered trees, and non-priority pond.
-Key species [REDACTED] [REDACTED] [REDACTED] There is potential for bats to utilise the site for commuting and foraging, and two buildings have bat roosting potential.
+Key species Individual amphibians may be present within the non-priority pond and woodland.
+Nesting birds may also be present within the buildings, individual trees, and woodland.
+Badgers may occasionally use the Application Site for commuting.
+There is potential for bats to utilise the site for commuting and foraging, and two buildings have bat roosting potential.
 Further surveys are required to fully assess the impacts of the proposed development on roosting bats.
-Key impacts & mitigation/compensation measures [REDACTED] [REDACTED] [REDACTED] A sensitive lighting scheme is to be followed during the construction and operational phases to reduce impacts of artificial lighting on potential commuting paths of bats and other nocturnal mammals.
+Key impacts & mitigation/compensation measures Best practice guidelines will be followed during the development to ensure there is no harm to badgers or other small mammals using the site for commuting/foraging.
+Sensitive clearance of the buildings and trees will ensure nesting birds are protected.
+A sensitive lighting scheme is to be followed during the construction and operational phases to reduce impacts of artificial lighting on potential commuting paths of bats and other nocturnal mammals.
 Mitigation measures for roosting bats will be finalised (if required) following further surveys.
-Enhancements The development reaches 16.02% net gain in habitat units, and 1727.29% net gain in hedgerow units, however the development fails to meet the trading rules for medium distinctiveness habitats.
+Enhancements The development reaches 29.92% net gain in habitat units, and 1735.47% net gain in hedgerow units, however the development fails to meet the trading rules for medium distinctiveness habitats.
 Integrated bird and bat boxes and hedgehog highways to be incorporated into the proposed development are recommended.